 Axa's ActiveMe plan is a very new and innovative product, offering 24/7/365 online support that includes medical consultations and they reimburse expenses for various means that help maintain/ improve one’s health and fitness level.

 Consulting Axa’s medical team per video conference for all kinds of matters, examinations included, clients will not only receive immediate attention, online sick-notes, prescriptions or referrals to visit specialised doctors, but will also not have to worry about having to consider the common annual excess, which with ActiveMe is set at 20% per claim, max.
 500€ per insurance year.
 Latter is namely due when consulting external physicians of one’s free choice and an instrument all insurances implement to make the premiums more attractive to the customer and to save costs at their end.

-ActiveMe is not the common German “sickness insurance” (Krankenversicherung) companies advertise with, but the first serious concept a German insurer has introduced, that focuses on peoples health status and rewards those who take care of their body and soul.
+ActiveMe is not the common German “sickness insurance” (Krankenversicherung) that companies advertise with, but the first serious concept a German insurer has introduced that focuses on peoples health and rewards those who take care of their body and soul.

 Like with all, premiums can be declared in the annual tax-return to reduce the taxable income, so clients will partially receive their invested money back this way and making use of the health & fitness related benefits, neither of which are subject to the before-mentioned excess, hence fully refundable, further monies are returned to the client though yet another channel.
 And if all of this wasn’t enough, for all those who do not file a sickness related invoice from an external doctor or dentist, the ActiveMe Cash Back Scheme pays 700€ per full insurance for the intial 4 years, which is increased to 1,000€ for each subsequent year thereupon.